TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Detailed Experimental Results

 \subsubsection{Knight's Tour Problem}

-Results for both models are shown in \Cref{fig:grid-results-a}.
-For the \textit{sequence} model, tabulation causes a very clear speedup for all solvers.
+For the \textit{sequence} model, TabID causes a very clear speedup for all solvers.
 In this case, tabulation of instances where \(n\leq 15\) produces a quite different model with no auxiliary variables and much stronger propagation.
-Chuffed shows the least improvement, with a geometric mean speedup of 79.82 and 95\% confidence interval \([16.88, 338.55]\).
+Kissat shows the least improvement, with a geometric mean speedup of 35.79 and 95\% confidence interval \([14.08, 89.36]\).

 With the \textit{successor} model the results are more complex.
-For Minion and Minion (Conflict), tabulation makes little difference except for the 8 instances described in \Cref{sec:knights-eval1} where shift constraints are tabulated.
+For Minion, TabID makes little difference except for the 8 instances described in \Cref{sec:knights-eval1} where shift constraints are tabulated.
 For these 8 instances there is a speedup of more than 100 times.
-Gecode is slightly slower with tabulation; it uses a GAC propagator by default for shift constraints so does not benefit from tabulation in this case.
-The SAT solvers and Chuffed benefit substantially from tabulation, in terms of both time and number of instances solved.
-For example, Cadical has a geometric mean speedup of 23.52 with confidence interval \([7.35, 80.24]\).
+Gecode is slightly slower with TabID; it uses a GAC propagator by default for shift constraints so does not benefit from TabID in this case.
+The SAT solvers and Chuffed benefit from TabID, in terms of both time and number of instances solved.
+For example, Kissat has a geometric mean speedup of 8.02 with confidence interval \([3.78, 18.29]\).
+Finally, with OR-Tools we found that 7 instances were solved faster with TabID and it made almost no difference to the others.
+The 7 instances are of various sizes from 8 to 15 and have no obvious common features; only three have the shift constraints that made a large difference with Minion.